 Elizabeth Sullivan has been drawing and painting since childhood.
-She holds a degree in Fine Arts from the University of Texas at Austin.

 She grew up around horses, and worked on an Arabian horse ranch in Texas.
 Horses are a main subject of Elizabeth’s art and have always been a part of her life.